kroschu/env/_posts/2018-11-10-bpmn-osnovy.md

 ---
 layout: post
-title: "Brief description of BPMN with butt"
+title: Brief description of BPMN with butt
-description: "In order to understand what BPMN is, you need to understand that part of this abbreviation "BPM" has two deciphers - Business Process Modeling and Business Process Management."
+description: In order to understand what BPMN is, you need to understand that part of this abbreviation "BPM" has two deciphers - Business Process Modeling and Business Process Management
 tags: [bpm, modeling]
 modified: 2018-11-9
 comments: true